 By accessing the password-protected area of this site, you agree not to invest in any posted hedge fund or alternative investment vehicle (other than hedge funds or alternative investment vehicles in which you or your affiliates are already invested, have already been solicited for or are already actively considering an investment in) for thirty (30) days after the approval of your application.
 Courage Capital Management reserves the right to terminate, at any time, any registered user's account with Courage Capital Management (as well as access to the latter's web site), without giving notice or a reason for such termination to the user.

 Additionally, by accessing the password-protected area of this site, you agree to immediately contact Courage Capital Management if there is any change in your status as an "accredited investor" under Regulation D promulgated under Securities Act of 1933.
-For individuals such changes may include, for example, a registered user's net worth declining below ,000,000, an expectation that income for the next twelve months may total less than ,000, or an expectation that the registered user's combined income with his or her spouse may total less than ,000 in the next twelve months All registered users, including individuals and entities, should communicate with their legal advisors if they believe that their status as an accredited investor has changed.
+For individuals, such changes may include, for example, a registered user's net worth declining below $1,000,000 excluding their personal residence, an expectation that income for the next twelve months may total less than $200,000, or an expectation that the registered user's combined income with his or her spouse may total less than $300,000 in the next twelve months.
+All registered users, including individuals and entities, should communicate with their legal advisors if they believe that their status as an accredited investor has changed.
 If a registered user's status as an accredited investor has changed, such registered user agrees to immediately notify Courage Capital Management of such change.
 Nothing in this Site may be considered as an offer or solicitation to purchase or sell securities or other services.
 If any provision in this Disclaimer Agreement is held to be invalid or unenforceable, then the remaining provisions shall continue in full force and effect.

 Courage Capital Management, and the logos and marks included on the Courage Capital Management site that identify Courage Capital Management services and products are proprietary materials.
 The use of such terms and logos and marks without the express written consent of Courage Capital Management is strictly prohibited.
 Copyright in the pages and in the screens of the Site, and in the information and material therein, is proprietary material owned by Courage Capital Management unless otherwise indicated.
 The unauthorized use of any material on the Courage Capital Management website may violate numerous statutes, regulations and laws, including, but not limited to, copyright, trademark, trade secret or patent laws.